Southern Combination Football League: History

 The league changed its name to the Southern Combination Football League for the start of the 2015–16 season, keeping the acronym SCFL also attracting teams just across the Sussex border when the Football Association (FA) moved teams across leagues.
 The divisions were renamed at this time to Premier Division, Division One and Division Two, with the last keeping its intermediate status.
 Also, for the 2015–16 season the league added two U21s divisions, one in the East, and one in the West, consisting of 7 teams each, which lasted until the end of the 2017–18 season and replaced by two Under–23 divisions (East and West), and three Under–18 divisions (East, Central and West).

 The Sin Bin rule was introduced for the 2019–20 season to reduce dissent between the players, also during the same season the coronavirus (COVID-19) pandemic halted all sporting events nationwide; the leagues and the Football Association agreed to end the season early and expunge all results, with no promotion or relegation between the leagues.

 The league season was abandoned for a third time after the FA Alliance and Leagues committees announced that the 2020–21 would be curtailed, subject to ratification by The FA Council, with immediate effect.

 The first team divisions – Premier, One and Two, sit at Steps 5 and 6, and level 11, formerly Step 7, of the English football league system, below the lower divisions of the Isthmian League and the Southern League.
 The reserve divisions are not part of the league system.

 Sponsorship

 In the past, Unijet, Rich City, Matthew Clark and Badger Ales sponsored the Sussex County Football League.
 But between 2006 and 2014 the league was without a sponsor.
-Macron Store (Hastings) signed a 4-year deal beginning in the 2014–15 season resulting in the official name being changed to "The Macron Sussex County League" and then to current "The Macron Southern Combination Football League".
-As of 2020 Macron Store still continue to sponsor the league.
+Macron Store (Hastings) signed a 4-year deal beginning in the 2014–15 season resulting in the official name being changed to The Macron Sussex County League and then to The Macron Southern Combination Football League a year later.
+On 20 June 2023 Premier Sports announced at the League Annual General Meeting that they would be sponsoring the league.

 Current clubs

+The league's 2025–26 constitution is as follows: